 \section{Substring Search}

 Let us augment the jiggly block tree $J$ to support searching in $s$.
-Our approach is quite standard but with modifications since we cannot use Karp--Rabin fingerprints \cite{KarpRabin}.
+Our approach is standard but with modifications since we will not use Karp--Rabin fingerprints \cite{KarpRabin}.
 Instead, we invent somewhat analogous \emph{deterministic fingerprints}.
-Throughout, we use hash tables that support queries in $O(1)$ time \cite{BFKK}.
-For what follows, let us fix a string $t$ of length $m$.
+Throughout, we use hash tables supporting queries in $O(1)$ time \cite{BFKK}.
+Let us fix a string $t$ of length $m$, the pattern to search.

-\textbf{\boldmath Parsing $t$.} For each non-run block $B$ in $J$ that was created from a range of blocks $B_i,\ldots,B_j$ from a level $2k + 1$ of the hierarchy $H$, we store the sequence $\id(B_i),\ldots,\id(B_j)$ into a compacted trie $T_{\id}$.
+\textbf{\boldmath Parsing $t$.} We create a compacted trie $T_{\id}$ and, for each non-run block $B$ in $J$ that was created from a range of blocks $B_i,\ldots,B_j$ from a level $2k + 1$ of the hierarchy $H$, we store in $T_{\id}$ the sequence $\id(B_i),\ldots,\id(B_j)$ (treated as a string with letters $\id(B_i),\ldots,\id(B_j)$).
 As is usual for compacted tries, the edge labels in $T_{\id}$ are sequences of $\id$s and there is a node $x$ such that $\str(x) = \id(B_i),\ldots,\id(B_j)$, where $\str(x)$ denotes the sequence written on the root--$x$ path; we store in $x$ a pointer to $B$.
 The edges of $T_{\id}$ do not store their edge labels, only the lengths of these edge labels.
 Each internal node of $T_{\id}$ is augmented with a hash table that maps any block identifier to the child whose edge label starts with this identifier (if any).
-By Theorem~\ref{thm:space}, the size of $T_{\id}$ is $O(\delta\log\frac{n}{\delta})$.
+It follows from Theorem~\ref{thm:space} that the size of $T_{\id}$ is $O(\delta\log\frac{n}{\delta})$.